 Where is Fibo displayed?

 Fibo is very new to Australia and we are looking for new places to display the Fibo System.
-Currently the Fibo System can be inspected at the Home Ideas Centre in Oakleigh and in Sourcecorp’s Collingwood office.
+The Fibo System can be inspected at Sourcecorp’s Collingwood office.

 Is it possible to receive product samples and décor swatches?